Mexican drug cartel ‘apologises’ for deadly kidnapping of four Americans

 “ [The five members] went against the Gulf drug carter’s rules of respecting the life and integrity of innocent people.
 We apologise to residents of Matamoros ... and the American families affected.”

-“The Gulf cartel asks the community to be calm because we’re committed to ensuring that these types of mistakes are not made ever again and making thosewho are guilty pay.”
+“The Gulf cartel asks the community to be calm because we’re committed to ensuring that these types of mistakes are not made ever again and making those who are guilty pay.”

 This is a developing story ... check again for updates.